-We have minted the (probably) first DOI for a conference!
+We have minted [Edit 14-02-2022] one of the first DOIs [Edit end] for a conference!
 Only some not overly twisted interpretation was needed.

 There are several good reasons why academic events or event series should receive PIDs and subsequently persistent metadata.
 Only one of which is that it is easy to mix up conferences since a lot of them share similar names or even have the same abbreviation.
 Academic events and event series receiving PIDs would enable a lot of use cases for multiple different user groups.
 For example a conference’s quality or the quality of the conference series could be judged based on the descriptive metadata even long after the original conference website may have shut down and information about it is otherwise hard to find.
 A lot of work has already been done by the DataCite and Crossref working group on PIDs for conference.